programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 `Z` is effectively a 'tree' that can be cut at any level, and by comparing the output in Figure 4 — which shows the last 100 clusterings in the agglomeration process — with what we saw in Figure 3's plot of the 'semantic space' (above) we can develop our intuition about the clusters: on the *y*-axis is a distance measure indicating how far apart two clusters were when they merged (the horizontal bar on the plot); on the *x*-axis the number of observations in each cluster (in parentheses); a number without parentheses would mean an original document's index.

-{% include figure.html filename="doc_vec-umap-d4-dendogram-euclidean-100.png" caption="Top of EThOS dendrogram showing last 100 clusters" %}
+{% include figure.html filename="doc_vec-umap-d4-dendogram-euclidean-100.png" alt="Visual description of figure image" caption="Figure 4.
+Top of EThOS dendrogram showing last 100 clusters" %}

 So this plot tells us that Linguistics and Philosophy (on the right side) are *more* dissimilar than the two classes of History (on the left) since they merge *later* (higher up the *y*-axis).
 So even though the top-level History class contains more records and covers a larger share of the semantic space, its constituent theses cluster (slightly) sooner and we don't, for instance, find Philosophy merging with History first.
 We can also see that Philosophy theses will be the first to split if we opt for five clusters, followed by History of the ancient world if we opt for six or seven clusters, then Linguistics, before, finally, *non*-ancient world History splits at nine clusters.